 A Minnesota man who was bailed out twice by the Minnesota Freedom Fund has been arrested again and is now facing charges for alleged possession of firearms and a controlled substance.

-New charges: Thomas Moseley, 29, was arrested for the third time on Jan.
-27 and is facing three new felony counts of fifth-degree possession of a controlled substance while in possession of a firearm, according to the Hennepin County Attorney’s Office via Fox News.
+Thomas Moseley, 29, was arrested for the third time on Jan.
+27 and is facing three new felony counts of fifth-degree possession of a controlled substance while in possession of a firearm, according to the Hennepin County Attorney’s Office via Fox News

 - The new charges are related to an incident in late 2020.
 Authorities alleged Moseley was carrying a gun in his waistband when he was arrested during a George Floyd murder case protest on Oct.
 15.

 - The basis of his arrest was related to the damage of the Minneapolis Police Department’s Fifth Precinct in August 2020.